That big-name act you would love to see play live on the waterfront.

 - Build Brand: The City and its civic partners should seek a series of "quick wins" to begin altering the identity of the waterfront and attract people there through an expansion of new, engaging temporary programming throughout the site.

-To view the Master Plan please CLICK HERE.
+To view the original Master Plan please CLICK HERE.
 (This is a large file.
 It may take several minutes for it to open.)

 To sign up for email updates on the Downtown Waterfront Master Plan Process, please CLICK HERE